chrxh/alien/README.md

 .\cli.exe -i example.sim -o output.sim -t 1000
 ```
 runs the simulation file `example.sim` for 1000 time steps.

+# 🔎 Troubleshooting

+Please make sure that:
+1) You have an NVIDIA graphics card with compute capability 6.0 or higher (for example GeForce 10 series).
+2) You have the latest NVIDIA graphics driver installed.
+3) The name of the installation directory (including the parent directories) should not contain non-English characters.
+If this is not fulfilled, please re-install ALIEN to a suitable directory.
+Do not move the files manually.
+If you use Windows, make also sure that you install ALIEN with a Windows user that contains no non-English characters.
+If this is not the case, a new Windows user could be created to solve this problem.
+4) ALIEN needs write access to its own directory.
+This should normally be the case.
+5) If you have multiple graphics cards, please check that your primary monitor is connected to the CUDA-powered card.
+ALIEN uses the same graphics card for computation as well as rendering and chooses the one with the highest compute capability.
+6) If you possess both integrated and dedicated graphics cards, please ensure that the alien-executable is configured to use your high-performance graphics card.
+On Windows you need to access the 'Graphics settings,' add 'alien.exe' to the list, click 'Options,' and choose 'High performance'.

+If these conditions are not met, ALIEN may crash unexpectedly.
+If the conditions are met and the error still occurs, please start ALIEN with the command line parameter `-d`, try to reproduce the error and then create a GitHub issue on https://github.com/chrxh/alien/issues where the log.txt is attached.

 # 🌌 Screenshots
 #### Different plant-like populations around a radiation source